-With only weeks until I land in Anchorage, I have been busy studying my Lonely Planet and travel blogs to map out a route for my six week summer in Alaska Itinerary.
+With only weeks until I land in Anchorage, I have been busy studying my Lonely Planet and travel blogs to map out a route for my six-week summer in Alaska Itinerary.
 I have also been squealing with excitement and jumping up and down – in private of course.

-So for this long anticipated trip it would be very easy for me to give in to my control freak planning ways and to create a very detailed summer in Alaska itinerary, but I really wanted to keep things completely open and only book my accommodation and transport a few days in advance.
+So for this long-anticipated trip, it would be very easy for me to give in to my control freak planning ways and to create a very detailed summer in Alaska itinerary, but I really wanted to keep things completely open and only book my accommodation and transport a few days in advance.

-That would probably have been fine if I was going in late August and September like I had originally planned but now that I will be travelling to Alaska in July, this just isn’t feasible as July is the peak tourist season in the State.
+That would probably have been fine if I was going in late August and September like I had originally planned but now that I will be traveling to Alaska in July, this just isn’t feasible as July is the peak tourist season in the State.